Ahmed-Elhagein/Book-Management-System/README.md

 2\.
 Open in Visual Studio:

+&nbsp;  - Navigate to the cloned folder: Book-Management-System.
-&nbsp;  - Load BookManagementSystem.sln
+&nbsp;  - Open BookManagementSystem.vcxproj (or BookManagementSystem.sln if available).

-&nbsp;  - Set configuration to x64 Debug (or Release)
+&nbsp;  - Set configuration to x64 Debug (or Release) in the top toolbar.